 A judge has found the board for Memphis, Mo.-based Scotland County Hospital guilty of violating the state's open meetings and records law, commonly referred to as the Sunshine Law, when it held two emergency closed meetings, the hospital confirmed in a news release shared with Becker's.

-At issue are two emergency closed meetings in August 2022.
-Scotland County Hospital noted that leading up to 2022, it faced a financial crisis, lacked efficient and accurate billing and accounting processes, and had weak internal controls and poor worker retention.
+Scotland County Hospital, in a news release about the judge's decision, said that leading up to 2022, the hospital faced what it deems a financial crisis, lacked efficient and accurate billing and accounting processes, and had weak internal controls and poor worker retention.

 "It was during this time the board discovered that the prior administration had not accurately reported to it certain financial information," the release said.
 "The board also learned of the existence of multiple one-signer accounts as well as previously undisclosed bank accounts.
 These discoveries prompted the board to take action."